EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 <b>ifnum</b>
 Interfaces to unbind from the VMAC, specified in (slot/port) notation (for example, 1/2).
 Use spaces to separate multiple entries.

+<b>trackifNum</b>
+Interfaces which need to be tracked for this vrID.